kannan-ar/MariGold.OpenXHTML/README.md

 doc.Process(new HtmlParser("<div>sample text</div>"));
 doc.Save();
 ```
-Once the HTML is processed, you can access the Open XML document using the following properties in <code>WordDocument</code>
+Once the HTML is processed, you can access the Open XML document using the following properties in `WordDocument`.

 ```csharp
 public WordprocessingDocument WordprocessingDocument { get; }